 1.Line 38 p.
-2, please insert the word "partly" into the following sentence to avoid misunderstanding as if it is only interpretation of the Qur'an as the only source of discrimination against women: " Discrimination against Indonesian women and the unequal treatment experienced by women are believed to be shaped by the way Islamic teachings are understood and interpreted."
-The revised version becomes: Discrimination against Indonesian women and the unequal treatment experienced by women and the unequal treatment experienced by women and the unequal treatment experienced by women are believed to be partly shaped by the way Islamic teachings are understood and interpreted.
+2, please insert the word "partly" into the following sentence to avoid misunderstanding as if it is only interpretation of the Qur'an as the only source of discrimination against women: "Discrimination against Indonesian women and the unequal treatment experienced by women are believed to be shaped by the way Islamic teachings are understood and interpreted."
+The revised version becomes: Discrimination against Indonesian women and the unequal treatment experienced by women are believed to be partly shaped by the way Islamic teachings are understood and interpreted.